WebKit/WebKit-http/README.markdown

 ## Quick build instructions ##

+### Cloning the repository ###

+This repository is *huge* (about 5 gigabytes).
+If you are only interested in building the latest version of WebKit, remember to use the --depth option to git clone.
+This can be used to download only a limited part of the history and will reduce the checkout to about 600MB.
+Note that WebKit uses SVN and they have the changelog inside the tree in "Changelog" files, which you can still use as a primitive way to browse the history.
+You can also use github for that, or download parts of the history later.

 ### Requirements ###

 - You need a recent version of Haiku with the GCC 4 development tools